 SECRET ADDITION: This one also has a little lemon zest and a touch of nutmeg for more flavor, along with lots of vanilla.

-While I used vanilla bean paste, you could substitute vanilla extract without sacrificing flavor.
+While I used vanilla bean paste, you could substitute vanilla extract or vanilla sugar without sacrificing flavor.

 Cookies on a Stick